-(1) The sole method for appealing an assessor's determination to the board, as to valuation of property, or as to any other types of assessor determinations is by means of a properly completed and timely filed taxpayer petition.
+(1) The only method for appealing a county assessor's determination to the county board of equalization, as to valuation of property, or as to any other types of county assessor determinations is by a properly completed and timely filed taxpayer petition.

-(2) A taxpayer's petition for review of the assessed valuation placed upon property by the assessor or for review of any of the types of appeals listed in WAC 458-14-015
+(2) A taxpayer's petition for review of the assessed valuation of property by the assessor or for review of any of the types of appeals listed in WAC 458-14-015

 must be filed in duplicate with the board.
-The deadline for filing such petition with the board shall be the later of:
+The deadline for filing the petition with the board must be the later of:

 (a) July 1st of the year of assessment or determination;